 - Those over the age of 85 are entitled to extend a permit to employ a foreign worker without additional examinations as long as relevant circumstances have not changed (such as moving to an institutional framework where nursing care is provided).

-- A child with disabilities is entitled to extend the employment permit without additional tests under the following two conditions:
+- A child with disabilities is entitled to extend the employment permit without additional tests if the child meets the following two conditions:

 - The child is entitled to Disabled Child Benefit at the rate of at least 100%.